 Curve is an exchange liquidity pool on Ethereum (like Uniswap) designed for (1) extremely efficient stablecoin trading (2) low risk, supplemental fee income for liquidity providers, without an opportunity cost.

-Curve is currently in alpha - the codebase can be found on GitHub.
+However, security audits don't eliminate risks completely.
 Please don’t supply your life savings, or assets you can’t afford to lose, to Curve, especially as a liquidity provider.